 First-Committed-First-Served

-The Transmission Services offered on PRISMA via the First-Committed-First-Served mechanism (FCFS) are allocated in the order as they have been requested, for as long as Transmission Services are available.
+The Transmission Services offered on PRISMA via the First-Committed-First-Served mechanism (FCFS) are allocated in the order as they have been requested, for as long as Transmission Services are available and that all bookings can be processed automatically by the system.

 The response times to the Service Request via PRISMA are reduced to near real-time if the requested Services are available with the TSO as requested.